top of page

 Worth Counseling Group

-It is not uncommon for individuals to experience subtle discomfort when others succeed.
-What is less discussed — but clinically important — is the pattern of people who respond to another’s accomplishment with overt negativity, dismissiveness, or inappropriate commentary.
+It is not uncommon for individuals to feel subtle discomfort when others succeed.
+However, what is less discussed — but clinically important — is the pattern of people who respond to another’s accomplishment with overt negativity, dismissiveness, or inappropriate commentary.

 When someone criticizes a project, achievement, or creative endeavor that clearly required effort and meaning, the reaction is rarely about the project itself.
 More often, it reflects deeper intrapsychic processes involving envy, shame, and self-structure.